-"Resolved.
-That the complete industrial, intellectual and social development of the Southern States can be secured only when the negro race is segregated and becomes a part of the citizenship of our sister states and that we will encourage all movements tending to an equitable distribution of our negro population among the other States of the Union, and that we favor an immediate repeal of all statutes which in any way retard such a movement. motion to table the remarkable resolution precluded any debate.
+"Resolved, That the complete inopment of the Southern States car be secured only when the negro race is segregated and becomes a part of the citizenship of our sister states. and that we will encourage all move ments tending to an equitable distribution of our negro population among the other States of the Union. and that we favor an immediate re peal of all statutes which in any way retard such a movement.
+The motion to table the remarkable resolution precluded any debate.
 Had there been any discussion many delegates are certain that considerable opposition would have been aroused.
 Meets New York Next.

 Norfolk, Dec.
-13 .- The Southern Commercial Congress will hold its 1917 convention in New York City, it was announced tonight, the directors accepting an invitation presented this morning from the New York Retail Merchants' Association and Mayor Mitchell. -This will be the first time the congress has met in a city outside of the South.
+13 .- The Southern Commercial Congress will hold its 1917 convention in New York City, it was announced tonight, the directors accepting an invitation presented this morning from the New York Retail Merchants' Association and Mayor Mitchell.
+This will be the first time the congress has met in a city outside of the South.